How to Impress In-House Counsel: Budgets

 In the last blog, I shared some insights on communicating effectively with in-house counsel, which was provided by a panel at a Los Angeles Intellectual Property Law Association meeting.
-In the current blog I’ll impart the panel’s advice on cogent budgeting.
-To read the first post of this series, click here.
+In the current blog I’ll impart the panel’s advice on cogent budgeting:

 - Do your best to provide an accurate budget.
 Remember, in-house counsel is accountable to its business units.
 If you lowball the budget and your work ends up costing much more, it will reflect poorly on in-house counsel.
 An unnecessarily high budget for proposed litigation is equally problematic because it may lead in-house counsel to advise its company to settle when litigation would have been more cost-effective.